xonmin/D3C/README.md

 # D3C
-Developer Couples compete on a commit
+Developer Couples compete on a commit.